RinFiz/Food-Explorer/README.md

 # Food-Explorer
 Find different foods and recipes from around the world.

-I plan on making it look better and making more recipes
+I plan on making it look better and making more recipes.

+Recipes are currently still being worked on.